monsoonmaelstrom/book2/book2.md

 “Alex would have had a key with him, right?”

-Davy nods and I’m already running.
+Davy nods, and I’m already running.

 ### 31 - Burning Down the House